samjones00/docs/docs/_documentation/svg.md

 ### Inline CSS

-An alternative to using external stylesheet references above, is to embed them as inline styles in your page which can benefit in reduced network requests as well as better isolation in contrast to including all CSS your App's use in each page.
+An alternative to using external stylesheet references above, is to embed them as inline styles in your page which can benefit in reduced network requests as well as provide better isolation than including all CSS your App's use in each page.

 You can use `cssIncludes` to embed the contents of multiple css files in `#Script` pages with: